auroraapi/aurora-nodejs/README.md

 $ npm install auroraapi
 ```

-If you're installing on Windows, you will likely need to install various production tools like Visual Studio compilers and compatible versions of Python in order to use one of the dependencies.
+If you're installing on Windows, you will likely need to install various production tools like Visual Studio compilers and compatible versions of Node in order to use one of the dependencies.
 Luckily, these are available conveniently in a npm package.
 Run the following as administrator.

 ```
 $ npm install --global --production windows-build-tools